hsutter/gcpp/README.md

 | [experimental] **4.
 Else use similar techniques as `deferred_heap` and `deferred_ptr`**, if the object must have its own lifetime (i.e., heap) and there can be ownership cycles | Potentially-cyclic shared heap object lifetime managed with liveness tracing<br><br>Real-time code with bounded pointer assignment cost requirements<br><br>Constrained stacks with bounded call depth requirements | (conjecture) Usually identical cost as correctly written manual tracing | (conjecture) Clearer and more robust than manual/custom tracing logic (declarative, uses are correct by construction) |

+# FAQs

+## Q: "Isn't `deferred_heap` just a region?"

+`deferred_heap` is a superset of [region-based memory management](https://en.wikipedia.org/wiki/Region-based_memory_management).

+The key idea of a region is to efficiently deallocate the region's memory all at once when the region is destroyed. `deferred_heap` does that.
+But it extends the region concept in three ways:

+- It adds  optional **`.collect()`** to reclaim unused parts of the region without waiting for the whole region to be destroyed.
+If you don't call `.collect()`, then when the heap is destroyed the heap's memory is released all at once, exactly like a region.

+- It owns **objects**, not just raw memory, and always correctly destroys any pending destructors for objects that are still in the heap when it is destroyed (or, if `.collect()` is called, that are unreachable).
+If you don't allocate any non-trivially destructible objects, then when the heap is destroyed no additional destructors need to be performed before the memory is released.

+- It knows its **roots**, and safely resets any outstanding `deferred_ptr`s that outlive the heap they point into.
+If you don't let any `deferred_ptr`s outlive the heap they point into, then when the heap is destroyed no additional nulling needs to be performed.

+So if you use a `deferred_heap` and never call `.collect()`, allocate a nontrivially destructible object, or let a `deferred_ptr` outlive the heap, then destroying the heap does exactly nothing beyond efficiently dropping any memory it owns, just like a region.
+But, unlike a region, you can do any of those things, and they are safe.

+## Q: "Isn't this tracing garbage collection (GC)?"

+No, not the way people know tracing GC.
+Most commercial tracing GC is about *managing raw memory*, and tearing down the real objects that live in that memory is at best a brittle afterthought not designed as an integrated part of the language runtime.
+(See the restrictions on "finalizers" in Java, C#, Go, etc. -- all the major GC-based languages I know of that have more than 10 years' field experience with finalizers now recommend avoiding finalizers outright.)

+`deferred_heap` is about *managing objects*, and is primarily concerned with deferring real destructors.
+It does perform liveness tracing, but differs from most major tracing GC designs in two ways, both of which come back to objects and destructors:

+- **It doesn't collect "garbage."** It collects real objects and runs their real destructors.

 # Implementation notes

 ## deferred_heap and deferred_ptr